adbutterfield/ez-react-form-validator/README.md

     handleBlur,
     setupComplete,
     fields,
-    setValues, // Use this to set all/some of your form fields. validate, // Use this to validate your form at any time you might want to. reset, // Use this to return the form to its original state.
+    setValues, // Use this to set all/some of your form fields at any time. validate, // Use this to validate all the fields in your form at any time. reset, // Use this to return the form to its original state.
-    } = useFormValidator(validatorSetup); // initialize the hook
+    } = useFormValidator(validatorSetup);

   return (
     {setupComplete && <form>